Bailly-titouan/titouan.github.io/index.md

 # Specification :

 __C++__ : My favorite language so far.
-Easy to learn, it's a low level language which means that the developers have a lot of freedom to experiment and enjoy and it is used to develop game under Unreal Engine 4 so it's a big plus.
+Easy to learn, it's a low level language which means that the developers have a lot of freedom to experiment and enjoy and it is used to develop games under Unreal Engine 4 so it's a big plus.

-__Unreal Engine 4__ : The next software I will train and use.
-I allready used it a long time ago but I never took the time to really build a project on this software.
-It looks powefull, the last time i used it seemed user friendly to me and you can developp with C++ so a huge plus for this software.
+__Unreal Engine 4__ : The next software I will learn and use.
+I already used it a long time ago but I never took the time to really build a project on this software.
+It looks powerful, the last time i used it, it seemed user friendly to me and you can developp with C++ so a huge plus for this software.

-__Blender / PhotoShop__ : Two software generally used by the graphics designer but I won't mind to have some knowledge on them since I am working on personnal project and plan to work on 3d game in the future.
-So two software that I will definitly train.
+__Blender / PhotoShop__ : Two softwares generally used by the graphic designers but I won't mind to have some knowledge on them since I am working on personal projects and plan to work on 3D games in the future.
+So two softwares that I will definitely learn.

 ## Contact